 4.Garnering reviews (preferably favourable, but you don’t have control over this) is the next step.
 Once you have your reviews, you can put them on your website and hold them close to your heart.
 If you’re lucky, someone else reads the review and actually buys your book.
 Interviews are also a simple way of letting people know about you and your book.
 See my page on Independent Reviews for more.

 5.The next major marketing tool available to every author is social networking.
-I’m talking about things like Facebook, Myspace, Youtube, Twitter and blogging (in my mind, blogging is very different from having a website, though I acknowledge the lines blur).
+I’m talking about things like Facebook, Instagram, Youtube, Twitter and blogging (in my mind, blogging is very different from having a website, though I acknowledge the lines blur).
 In this arena, the sky is the limit both in the time you spend on it and the ways you use it.
-I suspect most people reading this know more about it than I do since social networking isn’t really my thing.
-But I’ve put a few of my thoughts on where it works and why on my Social Networking page.

 Now we’ve reached the pointy end of the stick.
 What I’ve mentioned so far is what can be done from the safety and privacy of your computer.
 The next step requires you to get out of the house and into the cold, cruel world.
-Since I haven’t done this yet, I won’t go on too long about it, but I feel I have to mention the painful bits for completeness.
+Scary for most, painful for some, necessary for all.

 6.Book signings and talks at trade fairs, local markets, bookshops, libraries, etc. are how many authors get their name out there and their books sold.
 You can approach any number of organisations to offer an author talk and you can bring along a box of your books to sign and sell.
-Just remember, if you sell your books yourself, you have to be a business and collect sales tax for the government which is a hurdle I haven’t yet tackled.
+Just remember, if you sell your books yourself, you have to be a business and collect sales tax for the government.

 That pretty much covers what I’ve learned about self-marketing of my book.
 I think the two key things to remember are 1) don’t be embarrassed to let people know you have a book – how far you go down the path from telling to selling is really a matter of your comfort level and 2) keep an open mind and eye to see what others are doing; adopt what looks like it will work for you and abandon what doesn’t.
 And, whatever else happens, keep writing.
 Remember, you’re an author and don’t lose what you love for the sake of becoming what you don’t.